Silver Jubilee Bridge

-The Silver Jubilee Bridge (originally the Runcorn–Widnes Bridge or informally the Runcorn Bridge) crosses the River Mersey and the Manchester Ship Canal at Runcorn Gap between Runcorn and Widnes in Halton, England.
+The Silver Jubilee Bridge (originally the Runcorn–Widnes Bridge or informally the Runcorn Bridge or Locally The Old Bridge) crosses the River Mersey and the Manchester Ship Canal at Runcorn Gap between Runcorn and Widnes in Halton, England.
 It is a through arch bridge with a main arch span of 361 yards (330 m).
 It was opened in 1961 as a replacement for the Widnes–Runcorn Transporter Bridge.
 In 1975–77 the carriageway was widened, after which the bridge was given its official name in honour of the Silver Jubilee of Elizabeth II.
 It carries the A533 road and a cantilevered footway.
 The bridge is recorded in the National Heritage List for England as a designated Grade II listed building.
 The bridge was closed to vehicles for refurbishment upon the opening of the new Mersey Gateway Bridge, but reopened as a toll bridge in February 2021.

 History

 Before construction

 Until 1868, when Runcorn Railway Bridge was opened, (Note: Differing dates have been given for the date of opening.
 Building of the bridge was completed in 1868 and on 21 May there was an introductory opening when a short train crossed the bridge.
 It was formally opened for traffic on 10 October but the first goods traffic did not cross it until 1 February 1869.) the only means of crossing the Mersey at or near Runcorn Gap were by fording or by ferry, with the lowest crossing of the river being the road bridge at Warrington.
 The first bridge to carry vehicular traffic across Runcorn Gap was the Widnes-Runcorn Transporter Bridge which opened in 1905.
 This was an inefficient means of transport and it had become inadequate for the amount of traffic using it before the outbreak of World War II.
 In 1946 the Ministry of Transport agreed that the transporter bridge should be replaced when sufficient funds were available.
 Mott, Hay and Anderson were appointed as consultant engineers.